 You must know by now how horrible an idea it is to run a vehicle with bad piston rings can be for the engine.
 It’s not a good sign when any of these symptoms start happening and it would be best to take it in for a checkup as soon as possible.
 However, you may be wondering if a car can run with bad piston rings.

 The answer is yes, but it’s not going to run very well.
-You will notice a decrease in performance, fuel efficiency and an increase in exhaust smoke.
+You will notice a decrease in performance, fuel efficiency, and increased exhaust smoke.
 If the symptoms get worse, the car might not start up at all or even worse lead to catastrophic engine failure ending with a seized engine.

 Can you replace piston rings without removing the engine?